-Paywalls & SEO: A Winning Strategy
+SEO For Membership Sites: Getting Around The Paywall

 The biggest problem for premium content owners is how to be visible in search if their content is not freely available to all users.

 To mitigate this, Google initially introduced a First Click Free (FCF) policy.

-What that meant was that in addition to their premium content, publishers had to provide some free content that users could access through Google search.
+What that meant was that, in addition to their premium content, publishers had to provide some free content that users could access through Google search.

-Suffice it to say that publishers weren’t the biggest fans of this model and it was discontinued in 2017 in favor of a new one, more aptly called “Flexible Sampling”.
+Suffice it to say that publishers weren’t the biggest fans of this model and it was discontinued in 2017, and replaced with “Flexible Sampling.”

-Basically, the new model gives publishers more maneuvering space in deciding how much of their content they want to provide freely to users and how they want to provide it.
+Basically, the newer model gives publishers more maneuvering space in deciding how much of their content they want to provide free to users and how they want to provide it.

-There are three options that publishers can choose from in Flexible Sampling:
+There are three options that publishers can choose from in Flexible Sampling.

 Metered

-In this case, the user can visit a limited number of articles (usually three) per month.
-After that, users are prompted to subscribe to the website.
+With metered paywalls, the visitor can read a limited number of articles per month before he is being asked to subscribe.
+Usually, this is three articles, but it can be five or just one for example.

-Several websites, including The New York Times, New York Magazine’s Sites and Medium, use this method.
+This method is used by several prominent websites, including Medium, The New York Times, and others.

+Once you reach the limit, you’ll see a prompt like the one below to subscribe:

 Hard Paywalls

+The previous two methods are known as “soft” paywalls as they allow the visitor to see at least a few articles or even just a part of the content.

-With hard paywalls, all content is gated off.
-Gated content doesn’t get crawled or indexed by search engines.
+With “hard” paywalls, all content is gated off.

-That means there is no chance of a gated website’s content appearing organically in search results.
+This means that content can’t be crawled or indexed by Google or other search engines.
+Obviously, this makes it much harder to get new signups, but if the content is of high value, the conversion rate can be much higher.

+Although perhaps the least liked of all paywall methods, hard paywalls are still used by some top-tier websites in finance and other industries such as the Wall Street Journal, Financial Times, and others.

-So Which of the Three Is the Best Option?
+So Which Of The Three Is The Best Option?

 This largely depends on the purpose of your content.